IPP 7 – Unique Identifiers

 An organisation engaged a contracted service provider (CSP) to undertake debt recovery services on its behalf.
 The CSP was bound to the IPPs under a specific provision in its State contract with the outsourcing organisation.

-In the course of performing its obligations under the State contract, the CSP assigned a reference number to individuals with whom it had pursued regarding outstanding debt.
+In the course of performing its obligations under the State contract, the CSP assigned a reference number to individuals it had pursued regarding outstanding debt.
 The CSP used these identifiers in its communications with the outsourcing organisation to uniquely identify individuals.

 The outsourcing organisation adopted the CSP’s unique identifiers for the purposes of managing its own database of clients it had referred to the CSP for debt recovery.
 In this case, the outsourcing organisation was able to adopt the CSP’s unique identifiers to use as its own, under IPP 7.2(c).